ckakgun/PythonWeatherGUI/README.md

 3. Get an API key from [WeatherAPI](https://www.weatherapi.com/) and set it as an environment variable:

-`export WEATHER_API_KEY=your_api_key_here`

 ## Usage

-Run the application either by:
+Run the application by opening and running the Jupyter notebook:
-- Opening and running the Jupyter notebook: `jupyter notebook WeatherBot.ipynb`
+`jupyter notebook WeatherBot.ipynb`
-- Or running the Python script: `python weatherbot.py`

 Enter a city name and press Enter or click "Get Weather Report" to fetch weather data.